brillout/awesome-react-components/README.md

 ### Screenshot

 - [urlbox](https://github.com/urlbox/urlbox-node) - Quickly generate screenshots, PDFs and other renders using the urlbox screenshot as a service API.
+- [html2canvas](https://github.com/niklasvh/html2canvas) - Take screenshots of any part of your web page using Javascript.

 ### Miscellaneous